 Weight: 810g / 28.6 oz.

-Sigma lens from the ART series is something for professionals or the ones who want to take photography more seriously.
-You can see the difference already from the price as it’s a bit more expensive than others for an entry-level camera.
-However, it doesn’t mean that it isn’t worth an investment as it’s a superb wide angle lens for Nikon D5600.
+Sigma lens from the ART series is something for professionals or those who want to take photography more seriously.
+You can already see the difference in the price as it’s a bit more expensive than others for an entry-level camera.
+However, it doesn’t mean it isn’t worth an investment, as it’s a superb wide-angle lens.

 The main feature of why this lens is often selected is its extremely wide aperture.
 A zoom lens with an aperture of f/1.8 is more likely a rarity in the camera world.
 With that feature, it performs very well in low light conditions both inside and outside.

-As it’s wide angle zoom lens with a great aperture it’s great in various photographic shootings.
+As it’s a wide-angle zoom lens with a large aperture, it’s great in various photographic shootings.
 An ideal for landscape, portrait, and close-up photography.

 2. Nikon AF-P DX 10-20mm f/4.5-5.6G VR